-Grand Parkway officials said segments F-1 and F-2—24 miles of tolled roadway from Hwy.
-290 to I-45—are on target to be complete by the end of 2015.
-However, portions of Segment G, the stretch between I-45 and Hwy.
-59, is projected to be complete in early 2016, said David Gornet, executive director of the Grand Parkway Association, the nonprofit formed by the Texas Department of Transportation to facilitate the roadway’s development.
+Grand Parkway officials say segments F-1, F-2 and G of the project—38 miles of tolled roadway from Hwy.
+290 to Hwy.
+59—are on target to be complete by the end of 2015.
+Construction is being overseen by the Texas Department of Transportation.

 “Assuming the weather stays good, we ought to be able to set a target date relatively soon,” said George Grantham, TxDOT’s project manager for the three segments.
 “It would be unrealistic to think all 38 miles would be completed precisely at the same time, but we expect to have traffic on all three segments around the end of the year.”

 The full project consists of 11 segments spanning 184 miles.
-With the completion of the next three segments expected by early 2016, 71 miles will be open to drivers, connecting Hwy.
+With the completion of the next three segments, 71 miles will be open to drivers, connecting Hwy.
 59 South to Hwy.
-59 North around the northwest Houston region.
+59 North around the Northwest Houston region.

-The completion of the parkway is widely expected to make travel easier for people who live in northwest Harris County when heading to The Woodlands or Katy, Gornet said.
-Drivers should get from Hwy.
+The completion of the parkway is widely expected to make travel easier for people who live in Cypress when traveling to The Woodlands or Katy, said David Gornet, executive director of the Grand Parkway Association, the nonprofit formed by TxDOT to facilitate the roadway’s development.
+Drivers should be able to get from Hwy.
 249 to I-45 North in 10 minutes, and from I-10 West to I-45 North in 35 minutes, Gornet said.

 “The ability to get around the northwest side of town is going to change dramatically,” he said.
 “It will allow people more flexibility with where they can work and where they can choose to live.”

-“Buying right of way took more time [than originally thought],” he said.
+“Buying right of way took more time,” he said.
 “Some folks on the bigger tracts were concerned they weren’t getting proper returns and got attorneys involved.
 They signed off on possession and use agreements, which let [TxDOT] build the road but gives them the right to argue about the payments later.”

-Even though all of the new Grand Parkway segments will not be open to drivers until early 2016, developers are capitalizing on the traffic the tollway is expected to generate.
+Even though the newest Grand Parkway segments will not be open to drivers until the end of the year, developers are capitalizing on the traffic it is expected to generate.